I am a strategic designer and creative leader, who has spent over 20 years at the intersection of design, culture, technology and futures practice.

 As a Visiting Fellow in Design at Loughborough Business School, I lecture across programmes including the University’s MBA programme.
 I also design and lead the module ‘Innovation and Futures Thinking’ at the University of Sheffield as part of the Creative and Cultural Industries MSc, and I contribute to the ‘Leadership and Innovation’ MSc programme at Atlantic Technology University, a dedicated programme for civil servants from across Ireland.

 My early career began in the arts at the iconic record label Factory Records, known for artists such as Joy Division, New Order, and the Durutti Column, under the mentorship of the late Anthony H. Wilson.

 When the music industry faced turbulent times due to digital disruption in the early 2000s, I moved my creative focus to design.
 Subsequently, I led the interdisciplinary design practice four23 as CEO.
 For more than a decade, I steered the startup into an internationally recognised creative studio with client partners that spanned global corporations, charities, academic institutions, civic/public organisations and international artists and performers.
 Under my creative leadership, I led multi-disciplinary teams of researchers, strategists, designers, technologists and producers to deliver global projects including the re-framing of U2’s ‘Bullet The Blue Sky’ tour visual narrative, immersive storytelling projects for the Fight For Peace foundation in Rio De Janeiro, and large-scale interactive public design exhibitions with London Design Festival.

-He lives with his partner, designer Harriet Paterson, and their daughter, on the edge of the Peak District.
+I live with my partner, designer Harriet Paterson, and our daughter in Sheffield on the edge of the Peak District.